Korean Super Cup

-The Korean Super Cup was the annual curtain-raiser to the South Korean football season from 1999 to 2006, and was contested between the champions of K League and Korean FA Cup.
+The Korean Super Cup was the annual curtain-raiser to the South Korean football season from 1999 to 2006 and was contested between the champions of K League and Korean FA Cup.
 It was dropped from the South Korean football calendar in 2007.
 After that, champions of K League 1 and Korean FA Cup are often scheduled to play each other at the opening match of K League 1 next season.
 Jeonbuk Hyundai Motors is the only club to have lifted the Super Cup trophy among the champions of FA Cup.

+History

+From 2026, Korean Super Cup was reestablishment after 20 years of abolished.